 - Treadmills (aka “dread”mills) are always an option when it’s raining.
 If you don’t have one and you aren’t a member of a gym, you may be able to find a friend that has one that won’t mind you coming over to run while the kids play or watch TV!

 - Take your kids WITH you for a run!
 I have a TON of friends whose kids have become runners because their moms are – and I think this is FANTASTIC.
-Encourage them to run with you for a half mile or mile – even if you have to slow your pace or walk some – getting out there is all that matters!
-Check out Kids Run This Town!
+Encourage them to run with you for a half-mile or mile – even if you have to slow your pace or walk some – getting out there is all that matters!

 - Look for “virtual races” online so you can do a race at your leisure (and a lot of times FREE) without the stress of having to find a sitter.
-You can squeeze in a virtual 5k, 10k or even half marathon when it works for you and your husbands/kids schedule!
-Since most don’t go by actual finishing times – you an take your time and possibly still come out with a prize!
+You can squeeze in a virtual 5k, 10k or even half marathon when it works for you and your husband/kids schedules!
+Since most don’t go by actual finishing times – you can take your time and possibly still come out with a prize!

-was to run with other women who understood late nights, sick kids, needing to get out, last minute cancellations, etc. I had no idea that there were SO many other moms who needed the exact same thing and were so willing to jump in and help when I just needed to get out for a run.
+Of course, I’m totally biased in saying that joining a running club for moms is the first step in “finding time” – but I swear it makes a HUGE difference.
+The main reason I started Moms RUN This Town was to run with other women who understood late nights, sick kids, needing to get out, last-minute cancellations, etc. I had no idea that there were SO many other moms who needed the exact same thing and were so willing to jump in and help when I just needed to get out for a run.

 We are a tight-knit community – we get each other, we help each other, and we encourage each other.
 Every mom deserves that kind of support!